makoConstruct/termpose/README.md

 type
   name U64

-  ... grossly unfinished but you get the point
+  ... you get the point
 ```

 What would termpose imitating json look like?